Azure/Industrial-IoT/docs/opc-publisher/commandline.md

 [Home](./readme.md)

+> This documentation applies to version 2.9

 The following OPC Publisher configuration can be applied by Command Line Interface (CLI) options or as environment variable settings.
 CamelCase options can also be provided using environment variables.

+> IMPORTANT Environment variable (option) names just like the command line options are **case-sensitive**!

 When both environment variable and CLI argument are provided, the command line option will override the environment variable.

 ```text